 9. Sensoji Temple

-One of the best places to get a sense of the traditional atmosphere of Japan in Tokyo, Asakusa is a must-visit for anyone visiting Tokyo.
+One of the best places to get a sense of the traditional atmosphere of Japan in Tokyo is Asakusa, which is a must-visit attraction for anyone.
 The impressive Sensoji Temple is a world-famous Buddhist temple that attracts more than 30 million people every year and has a long history dating back over 1,300 years.
 The main approach to the temple, Nakamise Dori, is one of Japan’s oldest shopping streets.
 You can enjoy walking around the lively street lined with shops selling a large collection of souvenirs and food.
 From the tourist office of Asakusa, located opposite of the Kaminarimon Gate, the famous gate with the huge red lantern, you have a great aerial view of the historical heart of Tokyo.
 Take your kids to Hanayashiki, the oldest amusement park in Japan with 20 different kinds of exciting rides and attractions!

 Odaiba (お台場) is a modern entertainment district located on a man-made island in Tokyo Bay.
 Getting to the island is a fun experience itself, you can ride the unmanned yurikamome train that crosses Rainbow Bridge or board a boat from Asakusa and enjoy the bay area from the water.
 Odaiba Marine Park offers great views of symbolic landmarks around, including the replica of the Statue of Liberty and the Rainbow Bridge which are both brightly lit up at night.
 Taking a refreshing stroll at the sandy beach, or trying activities such as windsurfing will also be a perfect way to spend a memorable day in the hot Tokyo summer.
 In case of a rainy day on your trip, one of the most popular museums of Tokyo, MORI Building DIGITAL ART MUSEUM teamLab Borderless offers a great indoor activity.
 The fascinating world created by colorful 3D digital art installations is absolutely amazing.
 Diver City Tokyo Plaza is a massive shopping hub which welcomes you with a giant full-scale Gundam Statue displayed outside the mall!

-If you want to try fresh, high-quality seafood, Tsukiji Market (築地市場) is a place you can’t miss in Tokyo!
-One of the most popular fish markets in Japan, Tsukiji Market welcomes numerous visitors even after the inner market was officially closed in 2018.
-Despite what many people think, Tsukiji Market can still be visited, only the wholesale vendors moved to the new Toyosu Market.
+If you want to try fresh, high-quality seafood, Tsukiji Fish Market (築地市場) is a place you can’t miss in Tokyo!
+One of the most popular fish markets in Japan and in the world for that matter, Tsukiji Market welcomes numerous visitors even after the inner market was officially closed in 2018.
+Despite what many people think, you can still visit the outer part of Tsukiji Market, but most of the wholesale vendors have moved to the new Toyosu Market.
 The outer market is still packed with lively shops and restaurants serving a wide range of seafood dishes.
 It is one of the best places to try some fresh sushi or sashimi.
 Don’t forget to visit the Tsukiji Honganji, a beautiful Buddhist temple which dates back to 1617.
-This temple, a 3min walk from the Tsukiji market, is also the starting point of our popular Tsukiji Food and Drink tour.
+This temple is only a 3 minute walk from the market and is also the starting point of our popular Tsukiji Food and Drink tour!

-If you are looking for somewhere to take your kids on weekends in Tokyo, Ikebukuro (池袋) is probably the right destination for you!
-Ikebukuro Station is the gateway to the neighboring Saitama Prefecture and is one of the busiest stations in Tokyo.
+If you are looking for somewhere to take your kids on the weekend in Tokyo, Ikebukuro (池袋) might be a great destination for you!
+Ikebukuro Station is the gateway to the neighboring Saitama Prefecture and is one of the busiest stations in all of Tokyo.
 Sunshine City is a huge complex comprising a range of entertaining facilities as well as dining options.
 Visit Sunshine Aquarium where you will be able to encounter the diverse marine life as well as enjoy adorable performances by animals such as penguins and sea lions in the heart of metropolitan city.
 Pokemon Center MEGA TOKYO is literally a heaven for Pokémon fans where you can find a large selection of original merchandise featuring cute Pokémon characters!
 Located on the 60th floor of Sunshine 60 building, Sky Circus Sunshine City 60 Observatory provides a panoramic view along with thrilling VR experiences!
-If you need to unwind in nature away from busy streets, head to Rikugien a beautiful traditional Japanese-style garden completed back in the Edo Period (1603-1868).
+If you need to unwind in nature away from the busy and crowded streets, head to Rikugien a beautiful traditional Japanese-style garden completed back during the Edo period.

 15. Mt.
 Takao

 Did you know you can actually hike a mountain in Tokyo?
 Mt.
-Takao is a perfect hiking spot which is accessible from the heart of Tokyo in less than 1.5 hour by train!
-Officially selected as a three Michelin star hiking spot, this 599m mountain attracts more than 3 million visitors every year.
-It offers a range of scenic hiking trails for everyone from beginners or family with kids to advanced hikers.
-For people who just want to enjoy the view from the top, Mt.
+Takao is a perfect hiking spot which is accessible from the heart of Tokyo in less than 1.5 hours by train!
+Officially selected by the Michelin Guide as a three star hiking spot, this 599m mountain attracts more than 3 million visitors every year.
+It offers a range of scenic hiking trails for everyone from beginners or families with kids to advanced hikers.
+For people who just want to enjoy the view from the top, the Mt.
 Takao Cable Car conveniently takes you to the midpoint of the mountain.
 Pay a visit to Yakuo-in, a symbolic Buddhist temple established in 744, or enjoy a relaxing hot spring experience at Gokurakuyu!

 Ueno offers several fun places to visit.
 Ueno Park is one of the largest parks in Tokyo, and you’ll find the famous Ueno Zoo, art museums, temples and shrines at the site.
 In spring, the park is one of the busiest and most popular cherry blossom viewing spots in Tokyo which attracts huge amounts of people.
 Ueno Park is also home to many museums; Tokyo National Museum, National Museum of Nature and Science, National Museum of Western Art, Tokyo Metropolitan Art Museum, The Ueno Royal Museum and so on.
 If you are an art lover, you can’t get enough time to visit all the museums in one day!